The Reckless Engineer

 1. Tell us something about yourself that's not in your bio.

 I am both Buddhist and Christian (Protestant).
 It is easy to easy to reconcile being a Christian as a Buddhist as Buddhism is highly tolerant of anything that is “good”; but “He is a Jealous God” and it is difficult to do it the other way round.
 However, I have managed to reconcile both into a sort of personal philosophy by realising that Buddhism is philosophy and Christianity is a religion.
 So I am not cheating, right?
-I am only moderately (not excessively) religious, though.
+I am only moderately (not excessively) religious, though.2.
+What do you like to do when you are not writing?

 I am an Electronics Engineer by day and moonlight as a writer.
 I am dual qualified in Computer Science and Electronic Engineering with specialization in Machine Learning or what is commonly known as “Artificial Intelligence.”
 There is nothing I cannot do that can be done in software.